artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 ```

 I had Docker for a while and later decided to uninstall it.
 Deleting `/var/lib/docker` freed up 8.1 GB.

+## Increasing the file watch limit

+Many applications that watch your filesystem for changes can hit the OS's (usually rather small) default limit on the number of files that can be simultaneously watched.
+I've personally run into this issue with Android Studio, Webpack, Watchman, and Syncthing.

+Consider this the missing step in the Arch setup guide: drastically [bumping up](https://unix.stackexchange.com/a/13757) the inotify watch limit.

 ## Booting UEFI with an existing EFI partition